MRAmin0/weatherly_app/README.md

 ## 🙏 Acknowledgements

-- Weather Data: Provided by the OpenWeatherMap<a>https://openweathermap.org/api</a> API.
+- Weather Data: Provided by the <a href="https://openweathermap.org/api">OpenWeatherMap</a> API.
 - State Management: The excellent Provider package by Remi Rousselet.